bookofproofs/bookofproofs.github.io/_sources/history/19th-century/heath.md

 title: Heath, Thomas Little
 born: 1861
 died: 1940
-keywords: Thomas Heath, History of Mathematics, Greek, Euclidean Geometry, Middle Eastern, Joseph Fourier, Treatise on Algebra
+keywords: thomas heath,heath
-description: Thomas Heath was a historian of mathematics, authoring works on the mathematical thought of the ancient Greeks, integrating partial differential equations, mentoring major figures and publishing seminal works like his Treatise on Algebra.
+description: Thomas Heath wrote important works on the History of Mathematics: in particular on the mathematics of the ancient Greeks.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---